The jobs on this page are not suitable for current students. Part-time jobs for students are advertised here.

 If you require the application form in a different format, please email us at su.jobs@uel.ac.uk

-The deadline to apply is 08:00 on Monday 08 September.
-Interviews will take place on campus during the week commencing Monday 15 September.
+The deadline to apply for the executive support manager role is 08:00 on Tuesday 26 May.
+Interviews will take place on campus during the week commencing Monday 01 June.

 TIPS FOR APPLYING